Top 10 Tea Brand in Germany

 5. Dallmayr – A luxury tea brand, Dallmayr has been catering to the German market since 1700.
 They are known for their premium blends and unique packaging.

-6. Ronnefeldt – Founded in 1823, Ronnefeldt is another traditional German tea company that offers a variety of black, green, and herbal teas along with specialty blends.
+6. Ronnefeldt – Founded in 1823, Ronnefeldt is another traditional German tea company that offers a variety of black, green, and herbal teas, as well as specialty blends.

 7. TEEKANNE – This well-known brand has been producing teas since 1882 and is famous for its fruit and herbal infusions.
-They also have a line of wellness teas targeted towards specific health benefits.
+They also offer a line of wellness teas designed to target specific health benefits.

-8. Althaus – With a focus on sustainability, Althaus offers a variety of organic and fair trade teas.
+8. Althaus – With a focus on sustainability, Althaus offers a range of organic and fair-trade teas.
 They are also known for their unique blend creations.

 9. Sidroga – This company specializes in herbal teas and has been producing traditional German herbal remedies since 1910.
 Their products are known for their medicinal properties.

-10. Thiele Tee – Founded in 1887, Thiele Tee is one of the oldest tea companies in Germany and is renowned for its high-quality black teas.
+10. Thiele Tee – Founded in 1887, Thiele Tee is one of the oldest tea companies in Germany, renowned for its high-quality black teas.

 A Brief History of Tea in Germany